skylantix/Website/src/content/transparency.md

         <h2 class="text-3xl font-bold mb-8">Our Commitment</h2>
         <div class="prose prose-lg text-gray-700">
             <p>
-                Skylantix operates with the internal ethics of a cooperative, even while structured initially as a sole proprietorship (Schedule C).
-As we grow, we may evolve into a nonprofit or cooperative legal structure—but the core principles of transparency and accountability will never change.
+                Skylantix operates with the internal ethics of a collective, even while structured initially as a sole proprietorship (Schedule C).
+As we grow, we may evolve into a nonprofit or collective legal structure—but the core principles of transparency and accountability will never change.
             </p>
         </div>
         <div class="grid grid-cols-1 md:grid-cols-3 gap-6 my-8">